 This course focuses on a variety of illustration styles and techniques using Adobe Illustrator and Adobe Photoshop.
 Traditional drawing skills and color theory are applied through a digital format and integrated with the study of the established principles of design.
 Students develop means of visual problem solving, personal expression, and communication through design as we examine ways in which the graphic image is interpreted.
-Graphic design, logo design, and editorial design are explored as students strive to develop their own signature style over the course of the trimester.
+Various media and forms of Illustration are explored as students strive to develop their own signature style over the course of the trimester.

+PREREQUISITE: Studio Thinking

-PREREQUISITE: None COURSE DURATION: 1 Trimester COURSE CREDIT: 1/3 Visual Arts Credit
+COURSE DURATION: 1 Trimester

+COURSE CREDIT: 1/3 Visual Arts Credit